Benton mother charged in death of 3-year-old son

 A woman has been charged in the death of her 3-year-old son, according to the Benton Police Department.

-A news release from the department states Nneka Seville, 31, of Benton, is facing a manslaughter charge in the death of her son in February.
-Seville is currently being held without bond at the Pulaski County jail on additional, unrelated charges, police said.
+Nneka Seville, 31, of Benton, faces a manslaughter charge in the death of her son in February, police said.
+Seville is being held without bail at the Pulaski County jail on additional, unrelated charges, police said.